 Make it a ski trip in the winter!
 Hours of fun await you on the mountain!
 Wilmot Mountain Ski & Snowboard Area offers 25 unique runs with a varied terrain for all skiers and snowboarders, from novices to experts.
 The mountain features a Snocross course, with banked turns, rollers, jumps, and plenty of speed; a mogul field; and four wildly popular Terrain Parks for passionate free-style skiers and riders.
 Also enjoy snow tubing!

 And be sure to stop at Andrea’s for your pick of premium cigars from the Dominican Republic, Nicaragua and Honduras - housed in a Spanish Cedar-lined mahogany Humidor Room.

 Man up and order the full, not half serving of the renowned “Franks Garbage Plate” at Franks Diner.
 This is a fully loaded plate of hashbrowns, green peppers, onions, jalapeno peppers, five eggs, and your choice of meat or all veggie.

-Let Boat House Pub & Eatery or Lighthouse Bistro cook your fresh catch for you!
+Let Boat House Pub & Eatery or Breakwater Bar & Grill cook your fresh catch for you!
 Boat House is known for its Long Island iced teas.